-Earth Science 117 4 Cr.
-Earth Science (3 Lec., 3 Lab.)
+4 Cr.
+Earth Science 117 Earth Science (3 Lec., 3 Lab.)
 The course encompasses the interaction of the earth sciences and man's physical world.
 Geology, astronomy, meteorology and space science are emphasized through the application of selected principles and concepts of the applied sciences.
 The course is directed toward the non-science major.
 Laboratory fee required.
 (This course is offered on campus and may be offered via television.)

 Ecology 291 3 Cr.
 Man and His Environment II (3 Lec.)

 A course designed to increase environmental awareness and knowledge.
 Areas of study include pollution, erosion, land use, energy resource depletion, overpopulation and effects of unguided technological development.
 Through documentaries and interviews with experts, an emphasis is placed on proper planning of societal and individual action in order to protect the natural environment.
-(This course may be offered via television.)
+(This course may be offered on campus and/or via television.

 Economics 201 3 Cr.

 Principles of (3 Lec.)

 Economics I